-A 2008 American study also found health differences between income levels (income level is often used to measure social status in the US).
+A 2008 American study also found health differences between income levels.
 At every income level, the wealthier group was healthier than the one below it.
-Moreover, this trend was observed in all racial groups.(11)
+This trend was observed in all ‘racial’ groups.(11)

 Every nation studied, regardless of its type of medical system, shows this same link between higher social status and better health.(12)